WangChaoyanble/Notes/Machine Learning/Model Evaluation.md

 - F1 Score: F1 score is the harmonic mean of precision and recall.

     $F1 \space Score = 2 * \frac{Precision * Recall}{Precision + Recall}$

+Summary：
+- Accuracy gives an overall measure of correctness but can be misleading if the classes are imbalanced.
+- Precision focuses on the quality of positive predictions
+- Recall emphasizes the completeness of positive cases.
+- F1 Score balances precision and recall, providing a single metric to assess performance.